 "Even with everything that has been going on with me, there have been so many great things in my life worth living for," he said.

-He and Anne share a few mottos — "always forward" and "worry when we must worry" to name a few — that, Scott said, "afforded us to live in the moment and truly just enjoy our time as a family."
+He and Anne shared a few mottos — "always forward" and "worry when we must worry" to name a few — that, Scott said, "afforded us to live in the moment and truly just enjoy our time as a family."

 "There are no bad memories.
 We did as much as we could together."

-That time has included taking his son fishing for the first time, teaching him soccer, and even taking him to "Mickey's house," otherwise known as Disney World.
+That time included taking his son fishing for the first time, teaching him soccer, and even taking him to "Mickey's house," otherwise known as Disney World.

 "There are no bad memories," he said.
 "We did as much as we could together, often packing the weekends full of activities with Alec and friends and family.
 We've built snowmen, we've gone minigolfing, I watched Alec ride a pony, we've seen the ocean . . ."

-When asked what he hopes his son will remember most about him, he struggled to find words.
+When asked what he hoped his son will remember most about him, he struggled to find words.
 "Anne knows how I want to be remembered as a father, and I know she won't let me down."

 "I won't," she said.
 "And I know there are family and friends who will share stories, too.
 Over the recent weeks, we've had friends who have visited who have promised Scott they will take Alec hunting with them and their own sons some day; other friends who live in other states promising that our kids will grow up knowing each other and knowing their dads were good friends."